Emergency funds: Be prepared for the unexpected

 “Even though you can sometimes postpone certain payments and make temporary arrangements, it’s important to keep in mind that it can end up being expensive,” says Angela Iermieri, financial planner at Desjardins.

-How to save?
+How much should you save?

 Planning your transfers